jecki/PyPlotter/README.md

 Description
 -----------

-PyPlotter is a Python package for plotting graphs and diagrams, which I programmed when matplotlib did not yet exist.
-Because it is very lightweight and fully compatible to jython (the java version of python) it may still be of interest for some users today.
+PyPlotter is a Python package for plotting graphs and diagrams with very small footprint.
+Possible use cases for PyPlotter still are:

+- you need a plotting package that works with jython in the java virtual machine

+- you need a lightweight graph plotting package with small footprint

+- you need a plotting package that can easily be adapted to some obscure graphics library or GUI-toolkit that is not supported by matplotlib

+- you need a plotting package without any particular C-library dependencies

+- [matplotlib](http://matplotlib.org/) is just too large for you

 PyPlotter allows plotting on linear and logarithmic scales.
 Apart from that it contains classes for plotting simplex diagrams, such as are